bevacqua/insignia/readme.markdown

 A method that's called whenever a tag should be rendered.
 Defaults to setting `getText(item)` as the container's text.

-## `parseText`
+## `getText`

-When you have complex data items from autocomplete, you need to set `parseText` to read the value that should be used as a display value.
+When you have complex data items from autocomplete, you need to set `getText` to read the value that should be used as a display value.

-## `parseValue`
+## `getValue`

-When you have complex data items from autocomplete, you need to set `parseText` to read the value that should be used as each tag's value.
+When you have complex data items from autocomplete, you need to set `getValue` to read the value that should be used as each tag's value.

 ## `convertOnBlur`